 When Austrians are out and about, they love to stop at traditional taverns for a quick beer and a light snack.
 Okay, Austrian snacks are really not that light.
 One of the lighter dishes available is the Brettljause, similar to a plowman’s lunch, which somewhat resembles an Austrian kind of tapas plate.
-The food is usually served on a wooden board and consists of cold cuts, cheeses, dried sausages, pickles, eggs, traditional spreads (e.g. Liptauer) and various condiments.
-Along with the platter comes a basket of bread often including dinner rolls and dark sourdough breads.
+The food is usually served on a wooden board and consists of cold cuts, cheeses, dried sausages, pickles, eggs, traditional spreads (e.g. Liptauer), and various condiments.
+Along with the platter comes a basket of bread often including dinner rolls and dark sourdough bread.

 14. Döner Kebab

 Okay, this is a little tongue-in-cheek, but at least it’s in keeping with Austria’s turbulent history 😉 The döner kebab is a Turkish dish where a flatbread is stuffed with grilled meat along with fresh vegetables.
 It’s almost impossible to miss the döner vendors in Austria today and thousands are eaten every day.
 Funnily, living in Northern Europe, it’s one of the foods I miss the most.

 Austrians are big on desserts.
 And I mean really big.
 So big in fact, that Austrian dessert are often served as main dishes.
 Is that weird?
 Maybe a little, but once you see how heavy these desserts are, you might not find it quite as strange anymore 🙂

 Palatschinken are a kind of Austrian crepe or thin pancake.
 Traditionally they are filled with apricot jam (Marillenmarmelade) and dusted in powder sugar.